 - Your nursing training Expand / Collapse

-Approved nursing degree courses last for three or four years full time (if taking a dual-field degree), or longer if taken on a part-time basis.
+Approved full-time nursing degree courses last for three (or four years if taking a dual-field degree), or longer if taken on a part-time basis.
 Accelerated courses for graduates take two years.
 Courses involve spending half your time studying at university and half gaining practical, supervised experience in a range of healthcare settings.

 Approved courses must meet the NMC’s standards of education and training but programmes vary in their content, the way they are structured, and how they are taught and assessed.
 The facilities available and amount of support and supervision may also differ from course to course.
 Find out more by looking at university websites and prospectuses, attending university open days and contacting admissions staff.

 Support at university